edumetz16/angular-google-maps/README.md

 [![AGM - Angular Google Maps](assets/images/angular-google-maps-logo.png)](https://angular-maps.com/)

+> :warning: This is a fork of https://github.com/sebholstein/angular-google-maps.
+All credits go to the original author.
 # AGM - Angular Google Maps

 Angular components for Google Maps.
 (Previously known as angular2-google-maps)